jurmerlo/local-lua-debugger-vscode/README.md

 A simple Lua debugger which requires no additional dependencies.

 ---

+Forked from [tomblind/local-lua-debugger-vscode](https://github.com/tomblind/local-lua-debugger-vscode) to maintain the extension, until the main repo will be maintained again.

+**Disclaimer**: I'm not the original author of this extension, I'm just trying to maintaining it.

+---
 ## Notice of Breaking Change
 Beginning in version 0.3.0, projects which use sourcemaps to debug code transpiled from another language (such as TypescriptToLua), **must** specify the [`scriptFiles`](#scriptFiles) launch configuration option in order to use breakpoints in the original source files.
 This allows these to be resolved at startup instead of at runtime which allows for a significant performance increase.